 Of course, those rules is not set up only by Dōgen-zenji.
-Those rules actually set up [in] maybe eighth century, in China, by Hyakujō-Hyakujō Shingi.
-Because of the severe persecution we had, unfortunately, his rules were-doesn't exist anymore.
-But there-there are many rules after, you know, Hyakujō Shingi-Hyakujō-zenji.
+Those rules actually set up in maybe eighth century, in China, by Hyakujō-Hyakujō Shingi.
+[Pai-chang Huai-hai (Hyakujō Ekai): 720-814.
+Chinese master of Ch'an in the T'ang period.
+Dharma successor of Mazu Daoyi (Baso Dōitsu).
+The Paichang-ching-kuei (Hyakujō Shingi) is a written set of rules for monastic life attributed to Hyakujō Ekai.]
+Because of the severe persecution we had, unfortunately, his rules doesn't exist anymore.
+But there are many rules after Hyakujō Shingi-Hyakujō-zenji.
 We can see the quotations from Hyakujō Shingi, so we can know what kind of setup Hyakujō made.

-So he [Dōgen] gathered-or he followed Hyakujō Shingi carefully.
-Not only observing the rules [?], you know, studying Buddhist precepts.
-We have school of precepts, you know-precepts and doctrine [?] of zazen school.
-They are only studying precepts, so Dōgen-zenji studied precepts -various precepts, precepts texts-texts of precepts, and he carefully set up non-dualistic way of life for monks and laymen.
+So he [Dogen] followed Hyakujo Shingi carefully.
+Not only observing the rules-studying Buddhist precepts.
+We have school of precepts-precepts and doctrine of zazen school.
+They are only studying precepts, so Dogen-zenji studied precepts-various precepts texts-texts of precepts, and he carefully set up non-dualistic way of life for monks and laymen.

 He said as long as you are Buddhist, whether you are layman or monk, it is necessary to observe the first principle first, the next principle-the second principle-next [laughs].
 Do you understand?
 The first principle goes first; and second principle follows.
-Value [?] of first principle.
-First principle means non-dualistic way.
-The second precept-the second principle is-is good means to lead people to the first principle.
+Value of first principle-first principle means non-dualistic way.
+The second precept-the second principle is good means to lead people to the first principle.
 So it is a little bit more dualistic.